KeystoneDefiant/BoxCutter/README.md

 BoxCutter can also export your platforms to specific folder schemas, like EmulationStation/RetroPie.
 You manage your collection in LaunchBox, run BoxCutter, throw all of the stuff BoxCutter exports to a USB drive, plug that sucker in to your Raspberry Pi, and you're off to the track, Speed Racer.

 ## I'm sold, let's install this thing.
-Less wording, more downloading
+Less wording, more downloading, maximum exporting go go go

 Woah there, chief.
 Pump the brakes.
 You'll need to grab the latest relase of the app that I've cooked up for you.
 Unzip that thing, run that thing, and then you can use that thing.
 The app doesn't need an installer or anything fancy - just run it from wherever.
 He's a cool guy like that.
 You also don't need to yell "YES CHEF" when you're running it, but if you do, it would but a big smile on my face.